Free summer meals for anyone under age 18

 Apply to become a 2026 Summer Meals and 2026-2027 Afterschool Meals site

-Applications to become a 2026 Summer Meals site and/or a 2026–27 Afterschool Meals site will open in March 2026.
+Applications to become a 2026 Summer Meals site and/or a 2026–27 Afterschool Meals site are open now.
+Apply by March 13, 2026.

-2026 free summer meals sites
+Where to get free summer meals

 Nondiscrimination statement